 I wanted to talk today about cooking with intention because I think the intention behind the act is often missed.
 Whenever I cook, whether it is a simple salad or a complex dish I take a moment and I add some love in there.
 I did it when I was a chef, which I did professionally for ten years, and I do it now in my own home for friends and family.
 Truth be told, I love to feed people.

 Next time you go to make something, take a moment and put some love into your food.
+Remember LOVE is the most remarkable ingredient.
 Following are some suggestions of how to do just that:

 · Take cut up ingredients like lemons or carrots (or anything) and make letters out of them.
 Place them in the dish so that they actually spell LOVE.